Post-Viral Fatigue and CFS: Symptoms, Causes, Diagnosis, and Treatment

 Relaxation techniques

 Some people report feeling more rested after practicing relaxation techniques, such as yoga, deep breathing, or meditation, or receiving a relaxing treatment, such as acupuncture, massage, or reiki.
-These therapies may provide temporary relief and help calm an overactive stress response to a certain degree, however, they fail to address the conditioned pathways in the brain that are causing the post-viral fatigue symptoms.
+These therapies may provide temporary relief and help calm an overactive stress response to a certain degree, however, they fail to address the conditioned pathways in the brain that contribute to the persistent sympathetic arousal that is so prevalent when it comes to perpetuating the symptoms of post-viral fatigue.

 Diet & detoxification